jakub-jedrusiak/mars-ib-cat/README.md

 ## Usage Options

+Generally, you can use this test by directly opening the website in the browser or embeding it as an iFrame in your system of choice (pre-made implementations below).
+Then you need to setup your system to save the data sent through `window.parent.postMessage()` (see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)).

 ### Option 1: Direct Browser Usage

 Open the test directly in your browser and download results as JSON: